redecentralize/alternative-internet/README.md

 ## I

+[Idno](http://idno.co/) is a distributed social publishing platform for companies, groups and individuals, based on [IndieWeb](http://indiewebcamp.com) technologies.
+All the code is available on [GitHub](https://github.com/idno/idno).

 ### I2P

 [I2P](http://www.i2p2.de/) is an anonymizing network, offering a simple layer that identity-sensitive applications can use to securely communicate.
 All data is wrapped with several layers of encryption, and the network is both distributed and dynamic, with no trusted parties.